timescale/docs/api/refresh_continuous_aggregate.md

 <Highlight type="warning">
-Note that it's not guaranteed that all buckets are updated, skipping refresh when buckets are materialized with no data changes or changes occurred only in the secondary table used in the JOIN.
+Note that it's not guaranteed that all buckets will be updated: refreshes will not take place when buckets are materialized with no data changes or with changes that only occurred in the secondary table used in the JOIN.
 </Highlight>

 ### Sample usage